Margaret Charles Smith: Personal life

-During Smith's school-aged years, she met a man by the name of Randolph Smith in a one roomed segregated schoolhouse in Eutaw Alabama and ended up falling in love.
+During her school-aged years, Margaret met a man by the name of Randolph Smith in a one roomed segregated schoolhouse in Eutaw Alabama and ended up falling in love.
 Against the wishes of her grandmother, Margaret Smith, the couple married in 1943.
 The couple resided on Smith's grandmother's farm where Randolph Smith ended up taking on hog farming, which led to being the main source of income for the Smith family.

 Smith gave birth to three sons, Spencer Charles, Huston Charles, and Herman Smith, her first son was born while she was still in her teens.
 She served as her own midwife for her second birth, her others accompanied by midwives.
 She also served as the midwife for the first born daughter of her son Spencer and his wife Betty.
 The tradition continued with her being present at the birth of her granddaughter's first child.

 Later life and death

-Margaret Charles Smith and her family continued to farm at their estate in Eutaw Alabama throughout Smith's life until just before her death.
+Smith and her family continued to live and work on the farm in Eutaw, Alabama throughout Smith's life until just before her death.
 Despite health issues (including hypertension and peripheral vascular disease), Smith lived to be 98 years old, dying in 2004.